dalehenrich/superDoit/README.md

 However, with that said:
 1. Rowan v2.2. sports a GemStone port of [FileSystem][FileSystem] which greatly improves the File manipulation API for GemStone, a critical capability for scripting
 2. Rowan v2.2 can be used for loading external projects into a topaz solo stone.
-For example, a [NeoJSON .solo script][.smalltalk.ston] is being used to run [Github CI for an in-progress port of NeoJSON to the GemStone kernel using Rowan][NeoJSON github action] and a [OrderedDictionary .superDoitCI.ston][OrderedDictionary .superDoitCI.ston] used to run [Github CI for a port of OrderedDictionary to the GemStone kernel using Rowan][OrderedDictionary github action]
+For example, a [OrderedDictionary .superDoitCI.solo][OrderedDictionary .superDoitCI.solo] used to run [Github CI for a port of OrderedDictionary to the GemStone kernel using Rowan][OrderedDictionary github action]

 ## Branch naming conventions
 1. vX